KiptoonKipkurui/open-research-assistant/readme.md

 </ol>

 ## Using Open Research Assistant
-Ask one question at at time waiting until you get a response before initiating the other.
+Ask one question at at time waiting until you get a response before initiating another other.

-## Troubleshooting

 ## Contributing
 The open-research-assistant is free to use and redistribute and thereby being an open-source project, contributions are welcomed.
 The [contribution guide](./contributing-guide.md) forms the first entry point for anyone willing to make contributions to this project.
 It documents the steps necessary to configure your development environment to be able to contribute to this project.